 Selling products or services brings revenue into your new business.
-It’s your bread and butter if you will.
+It’s your bread and butter, so to speak.
 Without income, your company can’t pay its expenses, and you can’t pay yourself.
 However, the more money you make, the more money you will owe to the government.
 So how do you hang on to your hard-earned dollars?
-How do you lessen your tax burden?
-Or, at the very least, how do you prepare for it?
+How do you lessen your tax burden, or at the very least, how do you prepare for it?
 Well, there are a few tax planning strategies for startups that you could consider.
-To protect the money you make in your business, I’ll give you five strategies I encourage my clients to use.
-But I challenge you to work with your tax professional to know if these are right for you… you never know, he might help come up with a few more.
+To protect the money you make in your business, I’ll tell you about five strategies that I encourage my own clients to use.
+But I challenge you to work with your tax professional to know if these are right for you.
+You never know, he may be able to help you to come up with a few more.

 Special thanks to Chris Mahan of Mahan & Associates LLC: Healthcare Business Professionals for his contributions to this article.

 In business, your ultimate goal is to make money.
-Nobody starts a business hoping to lose money.
+Nobody starts a business with the hopes of losing money.
 It just doesn’t happen, folks.
-You want to optimize your top line revenue and protect your bottom line dollar.
+You want to optimize your top-line revenue and protect your bottom line dollar.
 Therefore, you hire professional advisors to help you.
-Most importantly, you lean on your CERTIFIED FINANCIAL PLANNER™, your tax or business attorney, and your CPA or tax professional to optimize your business’s performance.
+Most importantly, you lean on your CERTIFIED FINANCIAL PLANNER™, your tax or business attorney, and your CPA or tax professional to optimize your business’ performance.
 Working with these individuals is one thing.
 Getting these individuals to work together is another.
 However, if you can facilitate a coordination amongst those three advisors and yourself, you can run a profitable business AND save money in tax liabilities.
 Then, rather than asking how much you owe in taxes, you’ll know how to run your business to save for tax liabilities.

 I’ve heard countless clients say they despise the IRS, and they hate taxes.
 Yet, paying taxes is inevitable.
 Everyone who lives in the United States must pay some form of federal, regional, and local taxes.
 Benjamin Franklin, one of the nation’s founding fathers even quipped, “In this world, nothing can be said to be certain, except death and taxes.”